Meowrin/al-guides-temporary/OpSi.md

 # Operation Siren Guide

+A massive new game mode has just been introduced, this is a basic beginner guide for people who skimmed through the tutorial along with some quick advices/basic answers from someone who no-lifed this for 3 hours.
+This is very new so everything is new and unknown, please be patient while this gets updated.

+## FAQ and TL;DR/Most important advices:
+- **READ THE TUTORIAL**.
+A lot of questions are answered in the tutorial, remember it, the game won't repeat it.
+- (Optional) **Read the patch note**.
+This is a link to the ALEC (Azur Lane English Community/Azur Knights) JP patch note: https://discord.com/channels/321283108122918924/362997422018002944/790860232594817034
+- **__PAY ATTENTION WHEN SETTING UP YOUR 1ST 2 FLEETS__**.
+Changing fleets and cats cost a lot of AP.
+100 AP each.
+The cost get reduced down to 0 over time but it takes roughly 4-5 hours for it.
+The 1st one is free but AP is important, don't waste it on dumb stuffs.
+- **"Everything is so confusing, what do?"** This is content that is permanent for the most part (the META ships are seasonal).
+Don't worry too much.
+But it will take a lot of time and consistent game time to grind.
+AP has a soft cap of 100, regen 1 point per 10 mins.
+- "How do I get out of the map when I finished clearing?" click outside of the map to go to the overworld view.
+Some says they can't unless they have a fleet at the edge so if you can't exit, move a fleet to the edge.
+(The back button is a quick way to get to the overworld map view but won't exit your fleets from the current region)

 ## Movement and playing

+#### Overworld map

+- Ports: currently USS, HMS ports are known, they have their own shop that refresh every 3 days approx. There's 2 kind of currency: coins and tech coin.
+We currently don't know much but using the battle coins liberally is fine.
+- Includes regions that cost AP to enter (story regions 1st clear cost 0 AP to enter and 0 AP to scan)
+- Regions: basically normal maps

 #### Clearing Maps
 X bosses spawn on each map, there is a fog of war that lifts once you destroy all enemies on the map.